komali2/blog/content/posts/blog-todo.md

 * Auto-deploy on git push
 * Limit tags list to top tags
 * Create page to view all tags (after doing above)
+* Find good way to display tags and category on a blog post